Washington D.C. Temple

 Frequently Asked Questions

-Only members of the Church of Jesus Christ of Latter-Day Saints with an active temple recommend are currently allowed to enter the inside the Oakland California Temple.
+Only members of The Church of Jesus Christ of Latter-Day Saints with an active temple recommend are currently allowed to enter the inside the Washington D.C.
+Temple.

-Everyone, regardless of religion, background, or beliefs, is more than welcome to enjoy the peaceful fountains and gardens, take a tour in the Visitors’ Center, learn about the life of Christ through art and murals, attend devotionals and performances held in the Temple Hill Auditorium, and join us on Sunday for uplifting worship services.
+Everyone, regardless of religion, background, or beliefs, is more than welcome to enjoy the peaceful fountains and gardens, take a tour in the Visitors’ Center, learn about the life of Christ through art and murals, attend devotionals and performances held in the visitors’ center, and join us on Sunday for uplifting worship services.

 Yes.
-While you can’t go inside the temple itself, you’re more than welcome to enjoy the fountains and gardens, take a tour in the Visitors’ Center, learn about the life of Christ through art and murals, attend devotionals and performances held in the Temple Hill Auditorium, and join us on Sunday for uplifting worship services.
+While you can’t go inside the temple itself, you’re more than welcome to enjoy the fountains and gardens, take a tour in the visitors’ center, learn about the life of Christ through art and murals, attend devotionals and performances held at the visitors’ center, and join us on Sunday for uplifting worship services.

-A common nickname for members of the Church of Jesus Christ of Latter-Day Saints is “mormon.”
+A common nickname for members of The Church of Jesus Christ of Latter-Day Saints is “mormon.”
 Another common nickname is the “LDS Church.”
-Thus people sometimes refer to the Oakland Temple as the “mormon temple” or “LDS Temple.”
+Thus people sometimes refer to the Washington D.C.
+Temple as the “mormon temple” or “LDS Temple.”

 The nickname “mormon” stems from a book of scripture we have called The Book of Mormon: Another Testament of Jesus Christ.
 Learn more about The Book of Mormon.